E-tanok/ComputerVision_flask_api_dogedex/README.md

 ### The classification results

-The classifier computes the classification, then the 5 more likely races are proposed in the browser :
+The neural network computes the classification, then the 5 more likely races are proposed in the browser :
 ![alt text](https://github.com/E-tanok/ComputerVision_dogedex/blob/master/project_instructions/results.jpg)